rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 **Avoid doing** this, via JavaScript:
 ```javascript

 window.open("gojek://gopay/merchanttransfer?tref=RHHM5IIFEIZCAUEWYDFITLBW", '_blank');
 ```

 Instead, please **do this**, allow customer to click the deeplink URL themselves, for example via HTML link element (`a` tag):
 ```html

 <a href="gojek://gopay/merchanttransfer?tref=RHHM5IIFEIZCAUEWYDFITLBW" rel="noopener" target="_blank">Click to Pay with Gopay</a>
 ```
 Browser will allow opening the deeplink URL, because it recognizes it as valid user click.

 ##### React Native
-On React Native, try whitelisting the deeplink via the `originWhitelist`.
+If your app is React Native app, try whitelisting the deeplink via the `originWhitelist`.
 For example:

 ```html
 <WebView